Open Data Hub logo

 To monitor a deployed model for data drift, you must first create drift metrics.

-For information about the specific data drift metrics, see Supported drift metrics.
 For the complete list of TrustyAI metrics, see TrustyAI service API.

 Creating a drift metric by using the CLI